clue/phar-composer/README.md

 Alternatively, you can also install phar-composer as part of your development dependencies.
 You will likely want to use the `require-dev` section to exclude phar-composer in your production environment.

-This method also requires PHP 5.3+ and Composer.

 You can either modify your `composer.json` manually or run the following command to include the latest tagged release: